FormidableLabs/nextjs-serverless-demo/README.md

 - [nextjs-fargate-demo](https://github.com/FormidableLabs/nextjs-fargate-demo): We deploy the same Next.js application.
 - [aws-lambda-serverless-reference][]: The CloudFormation/Terraform infrastructure approach is basically identical to our reference Serverless project.

+### Goals

+The main goals of this demo project are as follows:

+1. **Slim down a Next.js Lambda deployment**: The Next.js `target: "serverless"` Node.js outputs are huge.
+Like really, really big because **each page** contains **all the dependencies**.
+This project aims to use  `target: "server"` Node.js outputs to achieve a smaller package.

+    Here's our starting point with `serverless` target:

+    ```sh
+    $ yarn clean && yarn build && yarn lambda:sls package --report
+    $ du -sh .serverless/blog.zip && zipinfo .serverless/blog.zip | wc -l
+    4.0M	.serverless/blog.zip
+    293
+    $ du -sh .next/serverless/pages/index.js
+    2.7M	.next/serverless/pages/index.js
+    ```

+    Here's with `server` target:

+    ```sh
+    $ yarn clean && yarn build && yarn lambda:sls package --report
+    $ du -sh .serverless/blog.zip && zipinfo .serverless/blog.zip | wc -l
+    4.5M	.serverless/blog.zip
+    1852
+    $ du -sh .next/server/pages/index.js
+    96K	.next/server/pages/index.js
+    ```

+    While the package sizes at 2 pages are comparable for the overall zip, the `server` (96K) vs `serverless` (2.7M) per page cost of `pages/index.js`, and each additional page, becomes apparent.

+2. **Single Lambda/APIGW proxy**: The Next.js `target: "serverless"` requires you to either manually create a routing solution based on Next.js generated metadata files or use something like [next-routes](https://github.com/fridays/next-routes).
+However, `target: "server"` contains a router itself for one endpoint.
+Thus, by using the `server` target we can avoid one of the biggest pains of deploying to a single Lambda target for an entire Next.js application.

+### Caveats

+Some caveats:

+1. **Static files**: To make this demo a whole lot easier to develop/deploy, we handle serve static assets _from_ the Lambda.
+This is not what you should do for a real application.
+Typically, you'll want to stick those assets in an S3 bucket behind a CDN or something.
+Look for the `TODO(STATIC)` comments variously throughout this repository to see all the shortcuts you should unwind to then reconfigure for static assets "the right way".
+2. **Deployment URL base path**: We have the Next.js blog up at sub-path `/blog`.
+A consumer app may go instead for root and that would simplify some of the code we have in this repo to make all the dev + prod experience work the same.
+3. **Lambda SSR + CDN**: Our React SSR hasn't been tuned at all yet for caching in the CDN like a real world app would want to do.

 ## Local development

 Start with: